jlowder/AltairEgo/README.md

 # AltairEgo

-A 1970s-era BASIC language interpreter designed to run classic programs from David Ahl's "101 Basic Computer Games" collection.
+A 1970s-era BASIC language emulator designed to run classic programs from David Ahl's "101 Basic Computer Games" collection.

 ## Overview

-AltairEgo is a faithful implementation of vintage BASIC, capturing the essence of early personal computing.
-The interpreter supports the core BASIC language features needed to run educational and entertainment programs from the golden age of home computing.
+AltairEgo is a faithful emulator for BASIC language from the circa 1970's era of personal computing.
+It supports the core BASIC language features needed to run educational and entertainment programs from that time.

 ## Features